calliope-edu/CalliopEO_AstroPi/README.md

 ```

 ## Testing
 To select and run tests execute `./testing.sh`.
-To get an overview of availbable tests see [Testcases.md](testcases/testcases.md).
+To get an overview of available tests see [Testcases.md](testcases/testcases.md).
 Sample testresults can be found in [./testresults](testresults).

 ## HEX Boilerplate